 Halifax Thinks is an opportunity for those interested in philosophy, literature, and art to take a University-level course that works with your busy schedule.
 Its curriculum is based on the interdisciplinary Great Books model offered in the Foundation Year Programme (FYP) at the University of King’s College.

 This course is offered by donation.
 We suggest $400 for those who are able, but that amount is not required, and students donate what they can.
 All proceeds go to support The Halifax Humanities Society’s other programs: Perspectives, Halifax Humanities 101, and the Angus Johnston Seminar.
 These programs offer non-credit education in the Humanities to adults living on low incomes, completely free of charge.
-Students in these programs receive free books, bus tickets, and a childcare subsidy if the need it.
+Students in these programs receive free books, bus tickets, and a childcare subsidy if they need it.
 The proceeds from Halifax Thinks help to keep these programs running.

 These conversations can be transformative.
 There are no papers, no tests, no exams and no pressure and it will also help to pay the costs for another group of equally keen learners who need your support.